FF-Kevin/FF-Data_Puller/README.md

 Make sure the `requirements.txt` file is from the one provided in this repository.
 You might have to add in the file path if it does not initially work

+#### Creating config file (REQURIED)
+---
+Before running the tool make sure to create a config file that contains the ip_address, username, and password of the machine

+to do this open up a text editior and paste the following (each in a new line):
+`username = ''`
+`password = ''`
+`ip_address = ''`

+Make sure to fill in the information with the target credentials and save the file under the `functions` folder as `config.py`.

+When completed you can run the tool

 #### Running the Tool
 ---
 Using a command prompt run the following command and lauch Jypyter Lab: